ibericode/mailchimp-for-wordpress/readme.txt

 **MailChimp for WordPress, at a glance..**

 - Simple.
 All you need is your MailChimp API key.
 - Customizable.
-Have the form fields generated for you or use your own mark-up.
+Have the form fields generated for you or use your own customized HTML.
 - Beautiful.
 Choose one of the default form themes or use your own styles.
 - Developer friendly.